Life insurance for recovering alcoholics

 For example, if you’ve recently recovered, you may be charged higher premiums as insurers won’t know the likelihood of a relapse.

-If you’ve been an ex-alcoholic for some time and haven’t had any relapses, you’ll likely be able to secure cheaper premiums than those who have.
+If you’ve been an ex-alcoholic for some time and haven’t had any relapses, you may be able to secure cheaper premiums than those who have.

-Regardless of your circumstances, it’s always important to obtain multiple quotes to ensure you’re getting an affordable deal.
+Regardless of your circumstances, it’s always important to obtain multiple quotes to explore viable options that may be available to you.

 Why not enlist the help of an experienced broker like Reassured?